nkreer/Fish/README.md

 The arguments you can use are:

 ```
+--port <port>           for using a port other than 6697

 --no-ssl true           for connecting without TLS (Don't use this unless really needed)

 --password <password>   for connecting to a passworded server

+--config <path>         for using a different config file
 ```

 ## Features